nedialko1/visual-iris/README.md

 The relative simplicity of the baseline *Iris Flowers* classifier MLP network may actually be a bit of an illusion.
 Its 4 - 8 - 9 - 3  MLP model structure still requires more than 150 (!) weight and bias parameters.
-If we compare this to classical statistics methods, we shall see that good old statistics would achieve similar performance in the same 3 classes of iris flowers discrimination using less than 10 (!) parameters
-- see Principal Component Analysis (PCA), Fisher Linear Discrimination (FLD) etc.
+If we compare this to classical statistics methods, we shall see that good old statistics would achieve similar performance in the same 3 classes of iris flowers discrimination using less than 10 (!) parameters, see Principal Component Analysis (PCA), Fisher Linear Discrimination (FLD) etc.
 Moreover, the optimal values of these about 10 parameters would be available in closed form and not require *any* training whatsoever!

 Hence, this second alternative approach focuses on harnessing powerful statistics methods.
 The latter do not have to be considered